Unmissable 99p deals on bestselling crime fictionExplore deals

 Unmissable 99p deals on bestselling crime fiction Explore deals

-DI Charlie Resnick books in order
+DI Charlie Resnick books in order: the complete series

 Looking for John Harvey’s Charlie Resnick books in order?
 For British crime novel enthusiasts looking for a killer series on home soil, look no further!